ofiwg/libfabric/fabtests/man/fabtests.7.md

 specific features/functionalities.
 These EFA provider specific fabtests show users how to correctly use them.

-*fi_efa_ep_rnr_retry*
+*fi_efa_rnr_read_cq_error*
-: Tests modifying the RNR retry count (rnr_retry) via fi_setopt, and then runs a simple program to test if the error cq entry (with error FI_ENORX) can be written to application, if RNR happens.
+  This test modifies the RNR retry count (rnr_retry) to 0 via fi_setopt, and then runs a simple program to test if the error cq entry (with error FI_ENORX) can be read by the application, if RNR happens.

-  Use `-R` option to specify RNR retry count.
-The valid values are 0-7, where 7 indicates infinite retry on firmware.
+*fi_efa_rnr_queue_resend*
+  This test modifies the RNR retry count (rnr_retry) to 0 via fi_setopt, and then tests RNR queue/re-send logic for different packet types.
+  To run the test, one needs to use `-c` option to specify the category of packet types.

 ### Config file options